Woman watching OTT platform

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-The Executive Board, consisting of the Executive Directors and the US-based Chief Operations Officer, operates as a management committee, chaired by the CEO, which reviews operational matters and performance of the business, and is responsible for significant management decisions while delegating other operational matters to individual managers within the business.
+The Executive Board, consisting of the Executive Directors, the US-based Chief Operations Officer, and the CTO, operates as a management committee, chaired by the CEO, which reviews operational matters and performance of the business, and is responsible for significant management decisions while delegating other operational matters to individual managers within the business.

-The Chairman has overall responsibility for corporate governance and in promoting high standards throughout the group.
-She leads and chairs the board, ensuring that committees are properly structured and operate with appropriate terms of reference, ensures that performance of individual directors, the board and its committees are reviewed on a regular basis, leads in the development of strategy and setting objectives, and oversees communication between the group and its shareholders.
+The Chairman has overall responsibility for corporate governance and promoting high standards throughout the group.
+She leads and chairs the board, ensuring that committees are properly structured and operate with appropriate terms of reference, ensures regular reviews of the performance of individual directors, the board, and its committees, leads in strategy development and setting objectives, and oversees communication between the group and its shareholders.

-The CEO provides coherent leadership and management of the group, leads the development of objectives, strategies and performance standards as agreed by the board, monitors, reviews and manages key risks and strategies with the board, ensures that the assets of the group are maintained and safeguarded, leads on investor relations activities to ensure communications and the group’s standing with shareholders and financial institutions is maintained, and ensures that the board is aware of the views and opinions of employees on relevant matters.
+The CEO provides coherent leadership and management of the group, leads the development of objectives, strategies, and performance standards as agreed by the board, monitors, reviews, and manages key risks and strategies with the board, ensures that the assets of the group are maintained and safeguarded, leads investor relations activities to maintain communication and the group’s standing with shareholders and financial institutions, and ensures that the board is aware of employees’ views and opinions on relevant matters.

 The Company Secretary is responsible for providing clear and timely information flow to the board and its committees and supports the board on matters of corporate governance and risk.